 Louisiana Alternative Teacher Certification

 Louisiana offers several alternative routes to teacher certification for candidates who have earned a bachelor’s degree but have not completed a teacher preparation program.
 The available pathways to licensure are based on the candidate’s education and the subjects a candidate wishes to teach.
+Read more below about alternative routes to licensure in Louisiana.

 Requirements for Alternative Certification